openstack-archive/interop/process/Lexicon.rst

   actions would fall under the governance of the Foundation trademark policy.

+Community
+  The universe of people and companies that are involved in the OpenStack project as active contributors, users, operators, vendors and enthusiasts.
+  This is a very broad group with diverse interests, needs and participation levels. (see also Participant)

 Component
   A collection of functionality generally used together (e.g.: object, compute).

 Contributor
-  The subset of the Community that actively engages in creating components of OpenStack including, but not limited to, the code, documentation, training, product management and other materials.
-  For DefCore purposes, Contributor is not limited to the community members identified as "ATC" as per http://git.openstack.org/cgit/openstack/governance/tree/reference/charter.rst#n132 (see also Technical Leadership)
+  Word to be avoided in this process due to confusion with other uses.

 Core
   Word to be avoided in this process due to confusion with other